shadow/shadow-plugin-extras/web/README.md

 `filetransfer` plugins in the top level directory, is not guaranteed to work.

+NOTE: This is unpolished "research"-quality code.
+You should expect rough edges.

 # dependencies

 The following are required in addition to those Shadow requires: